 Elections in the United States are facing an unprecedented challenge: a huge increase in the number of candidates running for office.
 This is the context that makes ranked choice voting such an important reform.

 The traditional method for determining the winner in U.S. election (“simple plurality” or “first past the post”) works well when two candidates are running.
-But in crowded races with many candidate this system can easily result in winners with low percentages of the vote, who may not be preferred by, or even be in step with, the majority.
+But in crowded races with many candidates, this system can easily result in winners with low percentages of the vote, who may not be preferred by, or even be in step with, the majority.

 In 2018 146 U.S. House primaries had five or more candidates, 212 had four or more.
 That’s by far the most in U.S. history.